Volcanware/Envy-Client/README.md

 ## Contribution Guidelines

-We will review and help with all reasonable pull requests as long as the guidlines below are met.
+We will review and help with all reasonable pull requests as long as the guidelines below are met.

-### Code:
-- Spaces and line breaks should be used to break up code and make it readable, we prefer readability over compactness.
-- `if` statements should be wrapped in curly backets if they are any longer than a few words, *not* formatted with only a newline.
+- IDE or system related files should be added to the `.gitignore`, never committed in pull requests.
 - In general, check existing code to make sure your code matches relatively close to the code already in the project.

-## Other:
-- IDE or system related files should be added to the `.gitignore`, never committed in pull requests.
+- Favour prefer readability to compactness.
+- If you need help, check out the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).

 ## Bugs and Suggestions
 Bug reports and suggestions should be made in this repo's [issue tracker](https://github.com/MatHax/Legacy/issues) using the templates provided.
 Please provide as much information as you can to best help us understand your issue and give a better chance of it being resolved.